 Students will use other electives to focus their studies in either Historical Archaeology or Historical Anthropology.
 Selection of electives should be made in consultation with the advisor to ensure an appropriate course of study.

 By the end of the Spring Semester of their first year students are required to submit to the Director of Graduate Studies a one-page prospectus in anticipation of their fourth-semester “Presentation and Paper”, along with a list of at least three Presentation and Paper Evaluation Committee members from the Anthropology Department.

 All students in the Ph.D. program will complete the Presentation and Paper process during their fourth semester.
 Fourth-semester students will enroll in the Presentation and Paper class (ANTH 640 ), write an article-length paper in conjunction with the class that engages questions of anthropological significance, and present the paper to the department by the end of the academic year.

-Once the Presentation and Paper process is complete, student’s Presentation and Paper Evaluation Committee will evaluate the Presentation and Paper and determine whether the student will continue in the Ph.D. program, be awarded a terminal M.A., or required to withdraw.
-For sequential M.A./Ph.D. students, the student’s Presentation and Paper Evaluation Committee will also serve as the M.A.
-Committee.
-Normally, the Presentation and Paper Evaluation Committee/M.A.
-Committee will serve as the core of the student’s Ph.D.
+Once the course is complete, the student’s Presentation and Paper Evaluation Committee will evaluate the work and determine whether the student will continue in the Ph.D. program or will recommend withdrawal of the student and the student will be suspended if they fail to do so.
+Normally, the Presentation and Paper Evaluation Committee will serve as the core of the student’s Ph.D.
 Committee.